snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-user-mapping/index.md

 The `domain_userid`/`device_user_id` is cookie/device based and therefore expires/changes over time, where as `user_id` is typically populated when a user logs in with your own internal identifier (dependent on your tracking implementation).

 This mapping is applied to the sessions table by a post-hook which updates the `stitched_user_id` column with the latest mapping.
 If no mapping is present, the default value for `stitched_user_id`  is the `domain_userid`/`device_user_id`.
 This process is known as session stitching, and effectively allows you to attribute logged-in and non-logged-in sessions back to a single user.
-In the web package, it is also possible to stitch onto the page views table.

 If required, this update operation can be disabled by setting in your `dbt_project.yml` file (selecting one of web/mobile, or both, as appropriate):